Mike Tyson set to tell his story in Las Vegas

 "My brother's not as ignorant as I am, or was back then," he says, adding: "He's the first black person I saw play hockey."

-That's Tyson's way of illustrating how different their lives have been, though both came from the tough Brooklyn neighbourhood of Brownsville.
+That's Tyson's way of illustrating how different their lives have been, though both came from the tough Brooklyn neighborhood of Brownsville.

 "He was always at the top of his class," Tyson said of his brother.
 "I was a different kid."